 Granny flat agreements are where one or both parents are provided with accommodation in the home of an adult child in exchange for payment.
 Sometimes the parent(s) will sell their home to pay for a granny flat to be built at the child’s home.

 While there’s no need to physically “build” a separate granny flat or a separate residence, there must be a designated room or area that allows for the parent’s exclusive accommodation for life.
-The parent being provided with accommodation cannot own the property.
+The parent is provided with accommodation and cannot own the property.
 And the home in which the accommodation is provided must be the parent’s principal home.

 In most cases, care is required for the parent and this is in fact the impetus for considering a granny flat agreement in the first place.

 There are several advantages of a granny flat agreement: